ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson 88 Trapped in a mine

 Six men who have been trapped in a mine for seventeen hours may lose lives because rescue operations are proving diffcult.
 Since explosives might cause the roof of the mine to collpase, rescue workers a drilling a hole through hard rock but progress is slow.
 The hours ago, a microphone was lowered into the mine and the men have been in touch with their relatives.
 They are running short of food and drink but they are in good spirits.

+#### Lesson 89 A slip of the tongue

+The local cinema was packed because the P. & U. Bird seed company, was presenting free comedy show.
+As many of the artistes should have appeared failed to turn up, the show was very dull.
+The funniest thing me heard come out the beginning from the advertiser who introduced the programme saying:'This is the Poo and Ee Seed Bird Company.
+Good ladies, evening and gentlemen!'.